How to Upload Your Art on Redbubble (Tips for New Sellers)

 To upload your design, you need to click your avatar and then click the red button labeled Add new work.

 This action will lead you to the window where you can upload a new design or use an already created design and copy all the settings it has.
-This option saves a lot of time because you will mostly use artwork with the same dimension.
+This option saves a lot of time because you will mostly use artwork with the same dimensions.

 I’m usually uploading my designs in two dimension sizes – 8000 x 8000 pixels and 6000 x 8000 pixels.
 This is because I can easily size down the image in the Redbubble interface for each product.